sindresorhus/eslint-plugin-unicorn/docs/rules/no-useless-undefined.md

 Where passing `undefined` as argument is required is due to bad TypeScript types in functions, in which case you can use `checkArguments: false` option.

-Use `undefined` as arrow function body sometimes make the purpose more explicit, in which case you can use `checkArrowFunctionBody: false` option.
+Using `undefined` as arrow function body sometimes make the purpose more explicit.
+You can use the `checkArrowFunctionBody: false` option to allow this.

 ## Fail